-54 3.
+55 3.
 Simulated data

 Monte Carlo simulated event samples are used to perform this study.
-The calculation for the 55 electron-laser interaction processes was performed with the PTARMIGAN [15] Monte Carlo event 56 generation software.
+The calculation for the 56 electron-laser interaction processes was performed with the PTARMIGAN [15] Monte Carlo event 57 generation software.
 The electron beam parameters were chosen as follows.
-The incoming 57 electron energy ε_e is set to 16.5 GeV, the beam spot size to $\sigma_x = \sigma_y = 5 \ \mu m$, $\sigma_z = 24 \ \mu m$, and 58 the normalised emittance to 1.4 mm mrad.
-The simulation of the laser assumes a 40 TW laser, 59 an energy after compression of 1.2 J and a pulse length of 30 fs.
-The laser pulse is modelled 60 as having a Gaussian profile both in the longitudinal and in the transverse direction.
-The laser 61 spot waist, which for a Gaussian pulse corresponds to 2σ in intensity, decreases with ξ and varies 62 between 6 μ m and 3 μ m.
-63
+The incoming 58 electron energy ε_e is set to 16.5 GeV, the beam spot size to $\sigma_x = \sigma_y = 5 \ \mu m, \ \sigma_z = 24 \ \mu m$, and 59 the normalised emittance to 1.4 mm·mrad.
+The simulation of the laser assumes a 40 TW laser, 60 an energy after compression of 1.2 J and a pulse length of 30 fs.
+The laser pulse is modelled 61 as having a Gaussian profile both in the longitudinal and in the transverse direction.
+The laser 62 spot waist, which for a Gaussian pulse corresponds to 2σ in intensity, decreases with ξ and varies 63 between 6 μ m and 3 μ m.
+64

 The particles produced in the electron-laser interactions are propagated through the dipole magnet and tracking detector using a custom fast simulation that was developed for this study.
-The fast simulation uses parameterised smearing functions to model the effects of multiple scattering, detector resolution and inefficiencies.
+The fast simulation uses parameterised smearing functions to model the effects of multiple scattering , detector resolutionand inefficiencies and detector resolution.
 Furthermore, a simplified detector layout is considered.
 In this layout, the four detection layers are not split into two overlapping staves, but simply have a double length with no discontinuities.

 To perform these studies, data sets corresponding to electron-laser interactions were generated with ξ values ranging from three to seven and a laser power of 40 TW.
-This corresponds to positron multiplicities ranging between $1 \cdot 10^2$ and $7 \cdot 10^4$.
+This corresponds to positron multiplicities ranging between $1 \cdot 10^2$ and $7 \cdot 10^4 1 \times 10^2$ and 7×10^4 .
 Figure 3 shows the resulting expected positron energy distribution for the three generated ξ values (left) and the number of hits/mm2 in the first detector layer as a function of the x and y coordinates for $\xi = 7$ (right).
-The doublepeaked structure visible in the x, y - xy plane reflects the initial positron momentum distribution along the y-axis at the interaction point.
+The double-peaked structure visible in the xy plane reflects the initial positron momentum distribution along the y-axis at the interaction point.

 Figure 3.
-Left: positron energy distribution for different values of ξ , normalised to unit area.
+Left: positron Positron energy distribution for different values of ξ , normalised to unit area.
 Based on Ref.
 [1], using the data sets generated for this work.
-Right: number of hits/mm2 in the first detector layer as a function of the x and y coordinates for $\xi = 7$.
+Right: number Number of hits/mm2 in the first detector layer as a function of the x and y coordinates for $\xi = 7$.

-77 4.
+78 4.
 Methodology